 The most of the Abruzzo medieval villages were born under a closed box design, planned as earthquake resistant place.
-Mario Ortolani established a correspondence between the morphologic features of the sett ements and design features used to control the vertically and norizontally strength of the walls; the structure of the building works as factor of resistance, more or less with efficiency, depending on the join in the wall'.
-Ir special way in mountain villages of Abruzzo, mechanical and earthquake-proof behaviors of the buildings depend on he building typology, made in rows with partition walls: this circumstance depends on the difficult of topographic conditions, which it could be compared to a fabric with urban "behavior" and systems.
-Among these systems the most basic and effective is certainly the perimeter, almost a ways searp wall, that surrounds villages with "bouncary" houses also known as "living wall", and its carthquake resistance and defense brought these features even in areas with low seismicity and without reasons to defend itself (Fig. 1).
-Many historical constructions in Abruzzo still have the façade in "scarp profile", although sometimes imperceptible, according to habits that explains the theories of the Nineteenth century (Fig. 2).
-Their diffusion - as earthquake resistant system or construction system - is the most characteristic element of the historical patrimony, and it also spreads its decorative work.
-In local building tradition survived the habit to give structural value at decoration until the arrive of new technological systems and materials.
-The unaesthetic use of frames that obstruct the height of the scarp walls was considered intrinsic to the structure, closing as a cage all the construction, everything in a statically efficient system.
+Mario Ortolani established a correspondence between the morphologic features of the settlements and design features used to control the vertically and horizontally strength of the walls; the structure of the building works as factor of resistance, more or less with efficiency, depending on the joint in the wall.
+Especially, in mountain villages of Abruzzo, mechanical and earthquake-proof behaviors of the buildings depend on the building typology, made in rows with partition walls: this circumstance depends on the difficult of topographic conditions, which could be compared to a fabric with urban behavior and systems.
+Among these systems the most basic and effective is certainly the perimeter, almost always scarp wall, that surrounds villages with boundary houses also known as living wall, and its earthquake resistance and defense brought these features even in areas with low seismicity and without reasons to defend itself.
+Many historical constructions in Abruzzo still have the façade in "scarp profile", although sometimes imperceptible, according to habits that explains the theories of the 19th century.
+Their diffusion - as earthquake resistant system or construction system - is the most characteristic element of the historical patrimony, and it also spreads in its decorative work.
+In local building tradition survived the habit to give structural value at decoration until the arrival of new technological systems and materials.
+The unaesthetic use of frames obstructed the height of the scarp walls considered intrinsic to the structure, closing as a cage all the construction, everything in a statically efficient system.

-Al least until the Nineteenth century, when the consolidation became of priority importance, the earthquake resistant construction became a category united to building construction; suggested by common sense and traditional habits, erecting well structured walls.
-In Abruzzo and anywhere we cannot talk about earthquake resistant strategies before improving our knowledge on the soil and the horizontal forces of the buildings.
-Therefore it is possible only the distinction between earthquake resistant constructive system and earthquake resistant remedies, where the first one is conditioned by the choice of materials and techniques10.
+Al least until the 19th century, when the consolidation is of priority importance, the earthquake resistant construction became a category united to building construction: suggested by common sense and traditional habits, erecting well structured walls.
+In Abruzzo and anywhere we cannot talk about earthquake resistant strategies before improving our knowledge about the soil and the horizontal forces of the buildings.
+Therefore only the distinction between earthquake resistant constructive system and earthquake resistant remedies is possible, where the first one is conditioned by the choice of materials and techniques^g.

-Walls lower with arches at ground floor and wooden beam floor upstairs, unloading arches on the walls, doors and window; "soprastrada" arches among houses, apposing vaults to appose the horizontal thrust, especially at lower floors; no pushing roofs built in "pseudo-truss", or chains blocked outside by "capochiave" stakes, toothed corners, "radiciamenti" (the wood in the wall) systems: they are necessary measures to prevent the collapse of the wall.
-It always considered like the weakest point in the structures but in many cases it is important to solve important technical issues.
+Lower walls with arches at ground floor and wooden beam floor upstairs, unloading arches on the walls, doors and window; "soprastrada" arches among houses, opposing vaults to oppose the horizontal thrust, especially at lower floors; no pushing roofs collapsed, and twice over unsafe, being "seriously damaged and deformed by humps and overhangs which strongly compromised the stability".
+ASCh (Archivio di Stato in Chieti), Fondo prefettura, b.
+86.